Nata8/Bioformatics-toolbox/README.md

 bioinformatics for mff course with id NDBI044

-First five assignments have been programmed in Java.
+First five assignments have been programmed in Java 8.
 The user selects from the menu using numbers in terminal.

-REQUIREMENTS:
-	- Python version 3.7.9
-	- Biopython (pip install biopython)
-	- Freesasa (pip install freesasa)

 1. FASTA parser (select number 1)